-The Approach SE models are designed with multiple bed layouts and sleeping arrangements.
+The Approach models are designed as 2, 4 and 6 berths offering multiple bed layouts and sleeping arrangements.
 Sometimes the bed make-up utilises the cab seats: other times the beds are made separately.

 Cab Seats

 The reclining cab seats have full forward and rearward movement by releasing the catch on the front of the seat and sliding it to the required position.
 Both front cab seats have a swivel mechanism fitted as standard and have dual armrests for your comfort.